nekevss/Dummy-release-test/README.md

 Some primary triggers of the workflows seems to be with tags, so let's start with an an initial release using a git tag.

+# General Notes:

+The artifacts didn't go through, but that may be a problem with forgetting to add them.

+Furthermore, Windows was broken due to not adding .exe to the end of the file, so trying to add a wildcard on there.